JoeSchiff/Python_property_converter/README.md

             self._url_match = url_match
             self._reload_special_cases()
 ```
-However, the new syntqx does not allow using a setter or deleter method without a getter method.
-Use the `--no_getter` argument to decide how to handle this.
+The new syntax does not allow using a setter or deleter method without a getter method.
+Use the `--no_getter` argument to decide how to handle this.<br>
-You can either skip this property and keep the old syntax:
+You can either skip this property and keep the old syntax:<br>
 `python converter.py --no_getter skip`
 ```
 cdef class spam: